CaptainSaturn/GDP_Social_Distancing_Dashboard/README.md

 ## Dashboard Application
-..*Requirements file can be accessed from the main repository file.
+  *Requirements file can be accessed from the main repository file.

 The Dashboard provides an interactive visual tool to assess the social distancing situation in a given scene.
 The user can switch to different kinds of plots from the type of plot menu and to multiple viewpoints from the area dropdown menu.